rubyfu/RubyFu/module_0x3__network_kungfu/ruby_socket.md

 # Ruby Socket

+## Introduction
-## Ruby Socket Class Hierarchy
+### Ruby Socket Class Hierarchy

-To know the socket hairarchy in ruby
+To know the socket hierarchy in ruby here a simple tree explains it.
 ```
 IO                              # The basis for all input and output in Ruby
 └── BasicSocket                 # Abstract base class for all socket classes